Maragheh, Razavi Khorasan

-Maragheh (مراغه, also Romanized as Marāgheh; also known as Maragheb) is a village in Sang Bast Rural District, in the Central District of Fariman County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 358, in 104 families.
+Maragheh (مراغه) (Note: Also romanized as Marāgheh; also known as Maragheb) is a village in Sang Bast Rural District of the Central District in Fariman County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 358 in 104 households.
+The following census in 2011 counted 307 people in 101 households.
+The 2016 census measured the population of the village as 276 people in 93 households.